 12. They take on responsibilities outside of their job description

-HIPOs know that their jobs don’t have to be confined to what’s written in their job description.
-They are eager to take on additional responsibilities and often tackle tasks that they’re not directly responsible for.
+Your star employees know that their jobs don’t have to be confined to what’s written in their job description.
+In fact, they are eager to take on additional responsibilities and often tackle tasks they’re not directly responsible for.

 13. They recognize their coworkers’ hard work